Efficient and Generalized end-to-end Autonomous Driving System with Latent Deep Reinforcement Learning and Demonstrations: Experiment

 \subsection{Comparison settings}

-In order to evaluate the performance of our autonomous driving system more effectively, we have conducted various comparisons with existing methods such as DDPG\cite{lillicrap2015continuous}, SAC\cite{haarnoja2018soft}, TD3\cite{fujimoto2018addressing}, DQN\cite{mnih2015human}, Latent\_SAC\cite{chen2021interpretable}, Dreamer\cite{hafner2019dream}.
-We decomposed EGADS into four components, variational inference based on normalizing flows RL agent(NFRL), safety constraints (SC), behavior cloning (BC), augmenting RL policy with demonstrations.
+In order to evaluate the performance of our autonomous driving system more effectively, we have conducted various comparisons with existing methods such as DDPG \cite{lillicrap2015continuous}, SAC \cite{haarnoja2018soft}, TD3 \cite{fujimoto2018addressing}, DQN \cite{mnih2015human}, Latent\_SAC \cite{chen2021interpretable}, Dreamer \cite{hafner2019dream}, CQL \cite{kumar2020conservative}.
+We decomposed EGADS into three components: NFRL, SC (safety constraint) and augmenting RL policy with demonstrations.
+We decomposed EGADS into three components: NFRL, Safety Constraint (SC) and augmenting RL policy with demonstrations (Demo).
 We then conducted evaluations using four comparison settings, NFRL, NFRL+SC, BC+Demo, NFRL+SC+Demo.
-BC+Demo indicates the use of behavioral cloning to imitate the expert dataset, while NFRL+SC+Demo involves using expert datasets to augment the NFRL policy combined with safety constraints.
+BC+Demo indicates the use of behavioral cloning to imitate the expert dataset, while NFRL+SC+Demo involves using expert datasets to augment the NFRL policy combined with SC.